bp4mc2/bp4mc2.github.io/iri-minting/index.md

 ### 2.5 Information resource version format
 The information version that is retrieved by a webserver can be serialized in different formats.
 Common practice is to use the http-accept header to find out what format is most appropriate.
 When someone uses the IRI of the information resource version, a webserver should decide which particular format should be used for serialization.
 Common Linked Data formats are JSON-LD, Turtle or RDF/XML.
 When information is requested by a human via a webbrowser, a HTML representation might be more appropriate.

-To mint the IRI for the information resource version format, a common practice is to use the IRI for the information resource version and postfix this IRI with the file extension for the particular format, for example `.jsonld`, `.ttl`, `.rdf` or `.html`.
+To mint the IRI for the information resource version format, a common practice is to use the IRI for the information resource version and suffix this IRI with the file extension for the particular format, for example `.jsonld`, `.ttl`, `.rdf` or `.html`.

 ### 2.6 Dereferenceable IRI
 A dereferenceable IRI is an IRI that can be directly used in a request to a webserver.
 A request using a dereferenceable IRI must be answered by a webserver with a correct response.
 A dereferenceable IRI usually starts with `http` or `https`, following by the domain at which the webserver is located.
 The correct response is specified by the http protocol, for example a `200` response in case of a succesful retrieval of the requested information resource, or a `303` to redirect to different information resource, or a `404` in case the information resource has not been found.